opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

 Disclosure Type
 ~~~~~~~~~~~~~~~

-identifier
+id
-    An identifier that uniquely identifies the disclosure type.
+    An id that uniquely identifies the disclosure type.

 name
     The canonical name of the disclosure type